 About the Author

-Alexandra Minna Stern is the author of the award-winning Eugenic Nation: Faults and Frontiers of Better Breeding in Modern America (2d. ed., 2015) and Telling Genes: The Story of Genetic Counseling in America (2012).
-In addition to dozens of scholarly essays, she regularly contributes to the popular media through opinion pieces, blog posts, and interviews.
-She leads the Sterilization and Social Justice Lab at the University of Michigan whose work on eugenic sterilization in California has been featured in The Atlantic, the New York Times, and NPR, and many other media venues.
-Stern is a Professor of American Culture, History, and Women’s Studies at the University of Michigan, where she leads the acclaimed Sterilization and Social Justice Lab.
+Alexandra Minna Stern is the author of the award-winning Eugenic Nation: Faults and Frontiers of Better Breeding in Modern America and Telling Genes: The Story of Genetic Counseling in America.
+She has contributed her insight into eugenics, ethnicity, and social movements to dozens of scholarly essays and interviews.
+Stern is the Carroll Smith-Rosenberg Collegiate Professor of American Culture, History, and Women’s Studies at the University of Michigan, where she leads the acclaimed Sterilization and Social Justice Lab.
 Connect with her on her website minnastern.com.

 “An important study that extends the knowledge from other recent books that have demonstrated a stubbornly pervasive network of white nationalists.”